jennytran101/Credit_Risk_Analysis/README.md

 # Summary:
 Oversampling models has accuracy scores of 66%.
 Undersampling model has accuracy scores of 54%.
 Based on the accuracy score the combination of 2 models mentioned above did not make much difference
 The random forest has accuracy scores of 78%.
 Ensemble boost models has accuracy scores of 93%.
 The ensemble model had the best precision and sensitivity for high-risk loans.
-We will miss the revenue if we overmarking the risk in wrong ways.
+We will lose the revenue if we overmark the riskes even the high riskes or low riskes in wrong ways.